minitauros/go-retry/README.md

 ## Retry with backoff

-Works the same as the regular retry functions, but sleeps before making a new attempt.
+Works the same as the regular retry functions, but sleeps according to specified backoff before making a new attempt.

 Example with the regular `Retry()` function: